shahramyalameha/burai/docs/source/how_to_use_burai.rst

 2. operating model
 ^^^^^^^^^^^^^^^^^^^

-This system can replace, delete, and move the atom.
+This system can replace, delete, move, and add the atom.
 This chapter explain these operations.
 Firstly, we introduce the operation of replace the atom.
 The first step is selecting the atom which you want to replace.
 Then, the menu appears.
 You select “Rename selected atoms”